 You could spend a lot of money getting the lightest kit, and to be honest, if I had a lot of money I probably would.
 Instead either I use what I already have/can borrow, buy second hand, or make some sort of compromise on weight vs price.
 For example, the only sleeping bag I used to have was a tiny one rated to +12°C. Clearly not suitable for outdoor use for 99% of the UK year.
 I could have spent £440 on a PhD K Minim 400 for a 635g to -5°C bag, but went for a £180 Alpkit Pipedream 400 for 840g to -6°C. I like Alpkit a lot.

-The list below is my kit list for walking the Coast to Coast in April.
-It’s my first backpacking kit list, and second hiking one – I’ve made a few changes from my Switzerland gear.
+The list below is my kit list for walking the Coast to Coast in April 2017.
+It’s my first backpacking camping kit list, and second hiking one – I’ve made a few changes from my Switzerland gear.

 It comes to a total base weight of 10.5kg.
 Base weight refers to the weight of the backpack and everything in it minus any consumables (food, water, gas etc.) and anything that you are wearing/holding.
-At this weight, I’m on the edge between ‘traditional’ and ‘lightweight’.
+At this weight, I’m on the edge between ‘traditional’ and ‘lightweight’, but labels are pretty meaningless here and it’s about what suits you.

 Packing – 2.3kg